NLM-Ruby-Group/FamTime/README.md

 * [ ] Event only be registered if number of participant is greater than 0
 * [ ] Event registration will close before starting time 1 day
 * [ ] Event can be sorted by most viewed, event type (sport, pinic, music ...)
+* [ ] Allow user to choose location to display related event

 #### Notification
 * [ ] Some HOT event can be notified to users